DaSalba/Image2GB/README.md

 produce two files, a .h header and a .c source file, containing the asset and everything else needed.

-To use them in your game with GBDK:
+To load it in your game with GBDK, add the files to your project and:

 	// Load the tile data (GAME_BACKGROUNDS_NAME_TILES equals the actual number of tiles). set_bkg_data(0U, GAME_BACKGROUNDS_NAME_TILES, BackgroundDataName);